-I was in a cheerful mood so I went for bright crayon colours.
-And after much digging through the stash I found this dotty black material which I thought would be perfect with it.
-After some auditioning I decided on green, red, blue and yellow as my colours.
-I also thought I’d do half square triangles in the outer border surrounding the corners and decided to add purple for these.
+I was in a cheerful mood so I decided on bright crayon colours.
+And after much digging through the stash I found a dotty black material which I thought would be perfect with it.
+After some auditioning, I chose green, red, blue and yellow as my colours.
+I also thought I would put half square triangles in the outer border surrounding the corners and decided to add purple for these.

-I started cutting and soon realised I didn’t have anough of the black dotty material or the green material to do what I wanted to do.
-Rather than give up I got out the crayons and graph paper again and worked on coming up with a plan, and found a co-ordinating green material in my stash.
+I started cutting and soon realised I didn’t have enough of the black dotty material or the green material to do what I wanted to do.
+Rather than give up, I took out the crayons and graph paper and came up with a plan.
+I also found a co-coordinating green material in my stash.

 This is what I ended up coming up with when all was said and done.

 While I liked it, I still played around with some of the blocks and came up with this other layout.